erstec/APRS-ESP/README.md

 - Config backup/restore via the web UI uses JSON (download/upload on the Storage tab)

 To reset to factory defaults: hold the BOOT button during power-on, or use Menu / Quick Menu.

 ---

-## Known Issues

-### T-TWR Plus — OLED data corruption

-The SH1106 OLED may show corrupted data (requires power cycle to recover).
-This does not affect device operation.
-There is no known fix at this time.
-The issue seems to be related to power supply stability or RF interference, but the exact cause is unknown.

----